ironforge-cloud/solana-accountsdb-plugin-kafka/README.md

 # Solana AccountsDB Plugin for Kafka

-> This codebase was taking from the [Blockdaemon/solana-accountsdb-plugin-kafka](https://github.com/Blockdaemon/solana-accountsdb-plugin-kafka) repository
+> This codebase was taken from the [Blockdaemon/solana-accountsdb-plugin-kafka](https://github.com/Blockdaemon/solana-accountsdb-plugin-kafka) repository

 Kafka publisher for use with Solana's [plugin framework](https://docs.solana.com/developing/plugins/geyser-plugins).